RStainforth/oca-phd/README.md

 This executable is a utility similar to 'hadd' which comes with ROOT. 'soc2soc' adds the PMT information from many SOC files together to create one single SOC file.
 For example, using a local batch system, you may have simulated 5 x 2000 event SOC files for the laserball at the centre of the detector.
 It would be convenient to put all these SOC files together into a single 10,000 event SOC file for use in LOCAS or some other analysis.
 To do this, the example usage at the command line would be:

     soc2soc final_soc.root soc_1.root soc_2.root soc_3.root soc_4.root soc_5.root
 where 'final_soc.root' is the name of the single SOC file you would like to create from the five individual SOC files entitled soc_1.root, soc_2.root, ..., soc_5.root.

 On each SOC file, each of the single SOCPMT objects and their respective fields are summed over as follows:

-   TACs: Every TAC from the same channel across all files are added together QHSs and QHLs: Every QHS and QHL from the same channel across all files are added together Prompt Counts: Every prompt count on the same channel across all files are added together Calculated TAC and RMS: These are summed over all files for the same channel and averaged Time of Flight (TOF): These are all summed and averaged
+   TACs - Every TAC from the same channel across all files are added together QHSs and QHLs - Every QHS and QHL from the same channel across all files are added together Prompt Counts - Every prompt count on the same channel across all files are added together Calculated TAC and RMS - These are summed over all files for the same channel and averaged Time of Flight (TOF) - These are all summed and averaged

 'soc2soc' was created because 'hadd' includes each PMT from a SOC file as an individual entry.
 For example, in the above scenario, instead of approximately 9,000 PMT entries on the SOC file (representing the 9000 individual PMTs), there would actually be 5 x 9,000 entries.
 This was the main problem with 'hadd' and the motivation for writing this executable.